Transaction

 }

-TxBoundary typeclass instance for MyIO[A]
+Here is an example of TxBoundary typeclass instance for MyIO[A] type:

 import scalikejdbc._